Kindly Myers Lets It All Hang Out In A Tiny Teal Bikini

 Kindly Myers let it all hang out in another sexy swimwear look in her most recent Instagram appearance.
 The American model tantalized her 1.9 million followers with the post on Wednesday morning.

-Kindly was seen enjoying a relaxing day at the pool in the latest addition to her Instagram feed.
-She was snapped sitting on her knees on its tiled floor with her back to the camera as the gentle water flowed in around her.
-She did not turn her head towards the lens as the photo was captured but rather averted her sultry gaze down at her own impressive physique while flashing a huge grin across her face.
+Kindly was seen enjoying a relaxing day at the pool in the latest addition to her feed.
+She was snapped sitting on her knees on the pool’s tiled floor with her back to the camera as the gentle water flowed around her.
+She did not turn her head toward the lens but rather averted her sultry gaze down at her own impressive physique while flashing a huge grin.

 Of course, a day in the water called for the perfect swimwear, and Kindly’s certainly did not disappoint.
 The model flaunted her “professional smokeshow” status in a skimpy bikini from A La Plage Swimwear that showed some serious skin and perfectly suited her curvaceous figure.

-The blond bombshell stunned in the itty-bitty teal two-piece that was in a bright teal color and adorned with metallic gold accents.
+The blond bombshell stunned in the itty-bitty teal two-piece, which was adorned with metallic gold accents.
 The set included a halter-style top with string straps that wrapped tight around her neck and ribcage to accentuate her toned back, shoulders, and arms.
-Its minuscule cups were just barely enough to contain her voluptuous chest, but still flashed an ample amount of cleavage from the side that threatened to spill out entirely.
+Its minuscule cups were just barely enough to contain her voluptuous chest, but they still revealed an ample amount of cleavage from the side.

 The swimwear’s matching bottoms boasted a racy design as well.
 The piece allowed Kindly to show off her sculpted thighs and peachy booty thanks to its high-cut and cheeky style that covered up only what was necessary.
 Its waistband was tied high up on her hips in dainty bows, which she teasingly tugged at to draw attention to her trim waist.